-- Played for Drama in The Elder Scrolls IV: Oblivion where three dead beggars with neck wounds on their throats are found.
+- Played for Drama when three dead beggars with puncture wounds on their throats are found.
 A vampire hunter comes to town and kills a suspected vampire (he acts like one).
 It turns out to be all a lie.
 The two guys as well as a third man in a different town were partners in treasure hunting.
-They all had a key to a chest full of treasure (you need all three to open it) that was their retirement fund.
-One of them decided accusing the other two of vampirism and killing them would be a good idea.
+They all had a key to a chest full of treasure (you need all three to open it), which was their retirement fund.
+One of them decided to accuse the other two of vampirism and thought killing them would be a good idea.
 If you don't catch up to him when he flees town in a game day, then he escapes, thus failing the mission.

 - There's also the Order of Virtuous Blood quest, where a real vampire, posing as a vampire hunter, frames an innocent poor sap and manipulates you to kill him.

 - Ensemble Stars! has the Sakuma brothers Rei and Ritsu, who both exhibit vampiric traits like an aversion to daylight, superhuman agility (Rei) and a taste for blood (Ritsu).
 However, it's eventually revealed that while their family is something of a vampiric cult, none of them are actually vampires and they all just happen to have a hereditary medical condition that mimics vampirism.